Women can develop hypertension during pregnancy that can put both women and children at risk

 Hypertension can increase the chances of poor pregnancy outcomes, such as premature birth, smaller than the average size of the infant and even death in some cases.
 This condition affects the blood vessels of the women that may lead to decreased flow of nutrients through the baby’s placenta.
 In the case of premature delivery, the baby may have difficulty breathing and result in Neonatal Respiratory Distress Syndrome (NRDS).

 A woman needs medical attention for herself and her baby from the time she conceives until delivery.
-Therefore, it gets necessary for her to buy health insurance.
-If you are pregnant and suffering from hypertension, you should consider Care Freedom.
-This specialized health insurance plan from Religare Health Insurance can significantly reduce your maternity and childbirth costs.
+Therefore, it gets necessary for her to buy health insurance policy.
+Stay healthy by keeping your blood pressure under control.
+If you are planning for motherhood, then you must opt for Joy-maternity health cover from Religare Health Insurance.
+This health insurance plan can significantly reduce your maternity expenses.